YoSmudge/tilepaper/README.md

 ### Known issues

-Sometimes tiles have black spaces on them, because my grid algorithm is terrible
+ * Sometimes tiles have black spaces on them, because my grid algorithm is terrible - _FIXED_ 0.1.4
+ * Black line at right edge of some images (Rounding down bug?)

 ### Unknown issues